- Vimes basically saves all their asses with his awesomeness and a sack of coffee.

 - Then when they find the enemy signal group, he calmly restrains Jackrum from attacking until they've finished signaling, then justifies it to a furious Jackrum by pointing out that not only would attacking while they were still transmitting have alerted the enemy that something had happened and caused them to send reinforcements, now they had captured the enemies' signal device and code book without them knowing.
 He proceeds to leaves Jackrum flabbergasted by giving the orders to set up camp himself.Jackrum: You just have to say "carry on, sergeant", sir!
 That's how it works, sir!
 You tell me what you want and I give 'em the orders!

 Blouse: Times are changing, sergeant.

-At the very end the country is going back to war because of inexcusable stupidity (paraphrased from Polly's thoughts).
-So, after some thought, Polly (1) decides to run away from home again, (2) rejoin the army openly as a woman, fighting the pandering attitudes of the men and disguised women, (3) become essentially a 2nd, more progressive Jackrum, and (4) basically force those in charge to stop being so unforgivably stupid through prolific blackmail and bullying.
-Here's hoping we get at least some 2nd hand accounts of the hell they raise in subsequent books.
+- At the very end the country is going back to war because of inexcusable stupidity (paraphrased from Polly's thoughts).
+So, after some thought, Polly (1) decides to run away from home again, (2) rejoin the army openly as a woman, fighting the pandering attitudes of the men and disguised women, (3) become essentially a second, more progressive Jackrum, and (4) basically force those in charge to stop being so unforgivably stupid through prolific blackmail and bullying.